Etempa-Web-Solutions/Joy-Theme-Documentation/General/index.md

 In the event of any conflicts, please work with the other developer to resolve.

 For help on working with Shopify CLI, git and creating / merging branches into the live theme, see the Team Handbook – Shopify Project Setup.

+## Developing

+When running the project for the first time, make sure to run `npm install` to install any of the dependencies in the project

+From then on, run `npm start` whenever you start developing.
+This will run all of the various SASS and JS compilers and put everything in the right place.

+You will also need to run `shopify theme dev --store=etempa-joy-theme` to preview your work.
+You can run this in a separate Terminal tab in order to have both commands running simultaneously